Lindt Cafe siege: Flag raids

 At around 2:00 pm on 15 December, police contacted Rebecca Kay, a member of the Muslim community, and asked her to help source an ISIS flag for Monis.
 Kay contacted many people in the Muslim community but ultimately the police sourced their own flag.
 However, the flag was never given to Monis.

-The following day, NSW and federal police raided three homes of people who had been contacted in the attempt to source the flag.
+The following day, NSW and Federal Police raided three homes of people who had been contacted in the attempt to source the flag.
 Kay assumes that her conversations had been monitored.
 Kay said she would help police in another crisis, but "with this incident they have not built trust at all.
 You don't understand...the fear that [the AFP and ASIO] create, and how they stalk...members of our community..."
 Lawyer Zali Burrows questioned the purpose of the police contacting Kay in the first place, stating, "Why didn't they just print [a flag]?"

 Police strategy

-The police followed a "contain and negotiate" strategy which was to avoid any direct action unless a hostage was killed or injured.
+The NSW Police Force followed a "contain and negotiate" strategy to avoid any direct action unless a hostage was killed or injured.
 They decided that this strategy could deliver a "peaceful negotiated outcome" because Monis had not harmed any hostages, despite having threatened to do so.
-Monis had also not reacted violently to the escape of five hostages on two separate occasions, or due to none of his demands being met.
-Further, Monis claimed to have a bomb, and "if the bomb was triggered, all of those inside the cafe and those attempting a rescue were not likely to survive".
-At 8:20 pm and again at 11:35 pm, the head of the tactical operations unit attempted to persuade the other commanders to take a "deliberate action" plan and storm the cafe but this was overruled by other commanders and Assistant Commissioner Mark Jenkins due to the danger to the hostages and police.
+Monis had not reacted violently to the escape of five hostages on two separate occasions, or due to none of his demands being met.
+Further, Monis claimed to have a bomb, and "if the bomb was triggered, all of those inside the café and those attempting a rescue were not likely to survive".
+At 8:20 pm and again at 11:35 pm, the head of the Tactical Operations Unit attempted to persuade the other commanders to take a "Deliberate Action" plan and storm the café.
+This plan was overruled by Task Force Pioneer commanders and Assistant Commissioner Mark Jenkins due to the danger to the hostages and police officers.

-Police snipers could not be used due to "the narrow windows, the moving around of Monis, the risk to hostages if there was a missed shot, (and) the position of the snipers behind glass".
+TOU snipers could not fire due to "the narrow windows, the moving around of Monis, the risk to hostages if there was a missed shot, (and) the position of the snipers behind glass".